DCSO/MISP-dockerized-docs/docs/intro/requirements/software.md

 # Software Prerequsites

-For the Installation of MISP dockerized you need at least:
+For the installation of MISP dockerized the following software is required:

 | Component | minimum Version                  |
 | --------- | -------------------------------- |